john-guerra/navio/README.md

 // Default parameters
-nv.x0 = 0;  //Where to start drawing navio in x nv.y0 = 100; //Where to start drawing navio in y, useful if your attrib names are too long nv.maxNumDistictForCategorical = 10; // addAllAttribs uses this for deciding if an attribute is categorical (has less than nv.maxNumDistictForCategorical categories) or text nv.howManyItemsShouldSearchForNotNull = 100; // How many rows should addAllAttribs search to decide guess an attribute type nv.margin = 10; // Margin around navio
+nv.x0 = 0;  //Where to start drawing navio in x nv.y0 = 100; //Where to start drawing navio in y, useful if your attrib names are too long nv.maxNumDistictForCategorical = 10; // addAllAttribs uses this for deciding if an attribute is categorical (has less than nv.maxNumDistictForCategorical categories) or ordered nv.maxNumDistictForOrdered = 90; // addAllAttribs uses this for deciding if an attribute is ordered (has less than nv.maxNumDistictForCategorical categories) or text.
+Use nv.maxNumDistictForOrdered = Infinity for never choosing Text

+nv.howManyItemsShouldSearchForNotNull = 100; // How many rows should addAllAttribs search to decide guess an attribute type nv.margin = 10; // Margin around navio

 nv.levelsSeparation = 40; // Separation between the levels
 nv.divisionsColor = "white"; // Border color for the divisions
-nv.nullColor = "#ffedfd"; // Color for null values
 nv.levelConnectionsColor = "rgba(205, 220, 163, 0.5)"; // Color for the conections between levels
 nv.divisionsThreshold = 4; // What's the minimum row height needed to draw divisions
 nv.fmtCounts = d3.format(",.0d"); // Format used to display the counts on the bottom
 nv.legendFont = "14px sans-serif"; // The font for the header
-nv.linkColor = "#ccc"; // Color used for network links if provided with nv.links()
 nv.nestedFilters = true; // Should navio use nested levels?

 nv.showAttribTitles = true; // Show headers?